ajdhefley/test-suite/README.md

 Encapsulates standard boilerplate code of Jasmine tests in Angular, improving test design and making tests easier to read/write.

 1. Significantly reduces the size of spec files, typically by over 50%.
-2. Eliminates need for global variables and state management by injecting component/service and mocks into each test.
+2. Eliminates need for global variables by injecting component/service and mocks into each callback, isolating each test.

 ### Example